jsimpson/ezFishing/README.md

 ## Description

 :fishing_pole_and_fish: ezFishing adds a few automated quality-of-life features to the Fishing profession.
 To start using these features you simply equip a fishing rod.
+Most importantly, this addon adds double-click casting support.
+Double-click casting is precisely what you would think: If you double-click, with a fishing rod equipped, it will perform a cast.
+This greatly simplifies having to add the vanilla Fishing button to your action bars and removes some of the worst tedium from the profession.

 ## Features